studica/studica-docs/source/docs/Basic-Bot/OMS/step10.rst

 |

-- From the bottom inside of the chassis screw the chassis to the End Piece Plate of the arm assembly using 8 x M3 SHCS.
+- From the bottom inside of the chassis, screw the chassis to the End Piece Plate of the arm assembly using 8 x M3 SHCS.

 |pic1| |pic2|